XRP Ledger Standards

 If successful:

-• Flags: The lsfMPTCanPrivacy flag is updated (if mutable).
+• Flags: The lsfMPTCanConfidentialAmount flag is updated (if mutable).

-• Keys: The sfIssuerElGamalPublicKey and/or sfAuditorElGamalPublicKey are stored on the MPTokenIssuance ledger entry.
+• Keys: The sfIssuerEncryptionKey and/or sfAuditorEncryptionKey are stored on the MPTokenIssuance ledger entry.

 12.5.
 Example JSON